USHL: Cheremeta leads Fighting Saints to 9th straight home win

+And there was nothing finesse about the way he fired puck after puck for a good 20 minutes.

+“I didn’t really capitalize on the chances I had (Friday) night, and I kind of got in my head a little bit,” Cheremeta said.
+“So, I worked at it and changed my mindset a little bit.
+I focused on being positive and playing my game.
+And I got back on track.”

-Mark Cheremeta scored twice in the second period on Saturday night to lead the Dubuque Fighting Saints to a 4-2 victory over the Sioux Falls Stampede at Mystique Community Ice Center.
+Cheremeta scored a pair of goals in the second period on Saturday night to lead the Dubuque Fighting Saints to a 4-2 victory over the Sioux Falls Stampede at Mystique Community Ice Center.

+Cheremeta ended a nine-game goal drought and raised his season total to 17, to go along with 25 assists, in 45 games.
+He also notched his fourth game-winning goal to rank only behind Antonio Venuto’s five.
+Riese Gaber, Ty Jackson and Dylan Jackson also have four.

+“It’s been a while since I scored, but that first one felt really good,” Cheremeta said.
+“I’m happy I could contribute to a win on a big night like tonight.

 The Saints extended their home winning streak to nine games in front of a season-high 3,104 fans on Hockey for All Night, which promotes diversity and inclusion.
 Following the game, the Saints auctioned off the game-worn jerseys to benefit the local United Way.